-With thirty years of growth, the spatial dimension of SCP is now facing challenging times, in which large problems need quick responses.
-Although the protection of biodiversity is not commonly driven by societal requirements (i.e. the no-value land paradigm, Joppa and Pfaff, 2009; Venter et al., 2018), human aspirations still need to be integrated into its machinery so that achievable win/win scenarios are identified, making conservation goals better supported

-(Fahrenkamp-Uppenbrink, 2014; Howe et al., 2014; Reyers et al., 2012).
-These requirements give conservation planning the need to be more realistic by: 1) gathering more and better data; 2) building flexible decision support models able to characterize a wide array of realities; and 3) promoting stakeholder engagement across the full SCP process, to: 3.1) find consensual and explicit goals; 3.2) use proper models to fulfil those goals in each particular study system, and 3.3) evaluate and reformulate provisional solutions.
-In this multiplayer framework, we perform an overview of some challenges that the quantitative module of conservation planning already faces or will face in the short-term.
+With thirty years of growth, the spatial dimension of SCP is now facing challenging times.
+Large problems require quick responses.
+Although the protection of biodiversity is not commonly driven by societal demands (i.e. the no-value land paradigm, Joppa and Pfaff, 2009; Venter et al., 2018), human aspirations still need to be integrated into its machinery so that achievable win/win scenarios are identified, making conservation goals better supported (Fahrenkamp-Uppenbrink, 2014; Howe et al., 2014; Reyers et al., 2012).
+These requirements give conservation planning the need to be more realistic by: 1) gathering more and better data; 2) building flexible decision support models able for the characterization of a wide array of realities; and 3) promoting stakeholder engagement across the full SCP process, to: 3.1) find consensual and explicit goals; 3.2) use proper models to fulfil those goals in each particular study system, and 3.3) evaluate and reformulate provisional solutions.
+Framed in these multiplayer studies, we overview some challenges that the quantitative module of conservation planning already faces or will face in the short-term.